-This design created by Pollyanna Wilkinson Garden Design uses a blend of gorgeous materials in hues of grey, including the built-in BBQ.
+This design created by Pollyanna Wilkinson Garden Design uses a blend of gorgeous materials in hues of gray, including the built-in BBQ.
 Warm copper details complement the scene perfectly.

 24. Put a contemporary twist on tropical

 Don't forget to add one or two sun loungers too, so you can relax in your green oasis after all that cooking.

 25. Up the glam factor with brushed metal features

 Okay, maybe you don't have a swimming pool or lakeside view (but lucky you if you do!).
 However, even a smaller plot can feel luxurious with the right materials.

 Brushed chrome finishes will always look sleek and make a glamorous addition to any outdoor kitchen.
 Add to the sophisticated style with outdoor rattan furniture and neutral tones.
 A built-in cover finishes the scene – simply adorn in spotlights to illuminate your evenings out-of-doors.